-Generally, any results or data obtained by University of Illinois researchers, including those paid from federal grants, are the property of the university.
-When you leave your research group, all your original research records must be left with your research supervisor, who will maintain the data on behalf of the university and the sponsors of the research.
+Any results or data obtained by University of Illinois researchers, including those paid from federal grants, are the property of the university.
+When you leave your research group, all your original research records must be left with your research supervisor, who will maintain the data on behalf of the university.
 Copies may be taken, with your supervisor's permission, but you may not remove the original data and records.